West Tolgus: Mining

 In 1844, a new company purchased the mine and renamed it West Tolgus and Treloweth, and just West Tolgus from 1850.
 It closed in 1851 and again reopened in 1860 after being bought by John Taylor and Sons.
 Managed by Captain Joseph Jewell, they built an engine house with a 60-inch (later 65 then 70) pumping engine and a 10-foot stroke, enabling mining to reach a depth of 312 feet or 52 fathoms by April 1862.
 It employed over 120 people at the time and by 1879 over 230.
-During the 1870s a series of accidents caused the mine to flood, including flooding in 1873 when it closed by five months and flooding again in January 1879 when the balance bob broke in two places in Richards' Shaft.
-After the accidents and the fact the mine was not especially economically viable it ceased operations for the final time in February 1884.
+During the 1870s, a series of accidents caused the mine to flood, including in 1873 when flooding closed the mine for five months, and in January 1879 when the balance bob broke in two places in Richards' Shaft.
+The damage led to increased costs and wet mining conditions, leading to its eventual abandonment.
+The mine ceased operations for the final time in February 1884.

+Cornish Wrestling

+Cornish wrestling tournaments were held at Tolgus, for prizes, during the 1800s.